mahlenmorris/VCVRack/Memory.md

 #### Use Speed as V/Oct
 Affects how the SPEED is interpreted.
 When unchecked (the default), the sum of the SPEED input and control is how many samples the playhead moves forward per sample emitted, so 1 is normal speed, .5 is half-speed.
 When checked, this sum will be interpreted the way that V/Oct is interpreted in most modules.
 See [example video](https://www.youtube.com/watch?v=kGKmS2WjqIs).
+#### Interpret LENGTH as tempo and note length
+When set, the length controls change their meaning.
+The attenuverter disappears, the input acts like a clock measuring the tempo of triggers to it, and the knob now selects from a variety of note lengths based on that tempo.
+#### Default direction is reverse
+When set, the play head will start by playing in reverse (i.e., from top to bottom).
+This allows one to use Speed as V/Oct and still play the sample in reverse.
+#### Behavior at ends
+This is a sub-menu with three options, which determine what Fixation will do when the playhead hits the top or bottom of memory:
+* **Loop Around** - Continue playing at the other end of Memory in the same direction.
+* **Bounce** - Continue playing from the same point, but in the opposite direction.
+* **Stop** - Fixation stops playing until the next event that causes it to play occurs.
 ### Randomize Behavior
 To make the likelihood of pleasing combinations higher, when the Randomize function on the module menu is chosen, the Speed Knob will be set to values of a just intonation [diatonic scale](https://en.m.wikipedia.org/wiki/Just_intonation#Diatonic_scale), where "1V" is the root.
 Best when